Aftonstjarna/SteamModdingScripts/README.md

 # Proton Prefix Opener
-When placed in the game folder it detects the proton prefix and opens in in Dolphin file manager
+When ran in a game folder it detects the proton prefix and opens in in Dolphin file manager

 # Proton Static Launcher Generator